mailsac/mailsac-self-hosted-ui/README.md

 After a successful deployment you can click on the image of the application  to be taken to the live application.

 **NOTE** There is currently no authentication on this application.
 Anyone with the URL will be able to view emails and domains associated with the Mailsac API key that was used.
+Operations will be tracked in the Mailsac account in which the API key is associated with.

 You are free to deploy this app however you like.
 Please keep the attribution to Mailsac.